 Hey!!
 Wait, don’t click away!
 I swear, unlike all those mug cakes of the past this one is actually really tasty!
-It took me a long time to figure out what was wrong with all the mug cakes.
-I would see people making them and would try them again and again.
-They were never terrible, but they weren’t great either.
-They were just…passable.
-My biggest problem being the texture.
-They were always too spongy.
+It took me a long time to figure out how to get rid of the bad spongy texture of most mug cakes.
+I loved the flavor – but had hated the texture of all the mug cakes I had tried.

-So when my girlfriend Erin of Erin’s Food Files posted a recipe (Banana Nutella Microwave Brownie) that she made up with a leftover half of a banana from her son Elliot, I kind of rolled my eyes.
+So when my girlfriend Erin posted a recipe for (Banana Nutella Microwave Brownie) that she made up with a leftover half of a banana, I kind of rolled my eyes.
 I thought, ya right…I have fallen for the mug cake one too many times.
-But then I read her description and the recipe was different than any of the others.
-So I figured what the hell, I will give it one more chance.
+But her recipe was so different than any of the others I had tried, I decided to give the mug cake one last chance.
 And, BAM!
-It was exactly what I had been looking for in a mug cake!
+It was exactly what I had been looking for!

 Update: Lots of questions about where these mugs came from!
 Aren’t they adorable??
-I found them at world market.
-They actually don’t sell them anymore, but they do have other stackable mugs.
-However, I also have these polka dot mugs and they are larger so I use them much more often!
+I found them on Amazon.
+They actually don’t sell this print anymore, but I found these similar ones!

 This post does include an affiliate link.
 Thank you for supporting the blog!